nekobird/rocket/documentation/dom/dom-traverse.md

 `(element: HTMLElement): true | void`

-A function that takes in a HTMLElement and optionally return `true` if you want the inspection to stop.
+A function that takes in a HTMLElement and, optionally, return `true` if you want to stop further traversal.

 ### DOMTraverseIdentifyElementFunction